Updated February 5, 2020.

 1. Franchise Fee: $27,500

-- You must pay the franchisor an Artist Training Fee of $500 per day, plus its actual costs of lodging, food, and travel arrangements for an artist trainer, for which it will provide such artist trainer who will conduct on-site initial artist training to all artists you have hired to perform classes for the Franchised Studio.
+- You must pay the franchisor an Artist Training Fee of $500 per day, plus its actual costs of lodging, food, and travel arrangements for an artist trainer, estimated at $600 to $1,500, for which it will provide such artist trainer who will conduct on-site initial artist training to all artists you have hired to perform classes for the Franchised Studio.

-- Currently, the franchisor’s initial artist trainers will conduct a minimum of 25 to 35 hours of training over a period of four days.
+- Currently, the franchisor’s initial artist trainers will conduct a minimum of 32 to 35 hours of training over a period of four to five consecutive days.